csprw/contrastivePodcast/README.md

 ## Folders included

+- data                       : Folder containing the Spotify Podcast Dataset.
 - src                        : Python files to train the framework, logs, and results.
-- data                       : Folder containing the Spotify Podcast Dataset.
-- figures                    : Figures.

 ## Usage